 Magic is all over D&D. Make it work in the game world—by making it work.

 Crossbow Man doesn’t have much need for magic but sure would like a magic crossbow.
+And some armor.
+And perhaps a magical tankard that always has beer in it.

 And are those magical runes on the bridge simple warding glyphs—or do they have some other construction?